Aespa: 2020–2021: Introduction, debut, "Next Level", and Savage

 On May 4, SM Entertainment announced Aespa would release a new single titled "Next Level", a dance and hip-hop track with a "groovy" rap, "energetic" bass, and "powerful vocals".
 It was released on May 17.
 It debuted at number nine on the Gaon Digital Chart and peaked at number two, becoming their first top five hit in South Korea.
 It also peaked at number two on the Billboard K-pop Hot 100 chart.
 "Next Level" became Aespa's third song to chart on the Billboard World Digital Song Sales chart, peaking at number three.
 On July 22, it was announced that Aespa had signed with Creative Artists Agency for their future activities in the United States.
 On September 10, it was announced that remix versions of "Next Level" will be released on September 14, along with a music video and a visualizer video for "Next Level (IMLAY Remix)".

 On September 14, SM Entertainment announced Aespa would release their first extended play, Savage.
 The extended play contains six tracks, including the lead single of the same name.
 It was released on October 5 to critical acclaim and commercial success, with media outlets praising "Savage" for its "addictive" hooks, refrains, and "masterfully layered" production.
-The song was included in multiple year-end lists such as NME and Time magazine's top 10 best K-pop songs of 2021, calling "Savage" an "explosive" track.
+The song was included in multiple year-end lists such as NME and Time magazines top 10 best K-pop songs of 2021, calling "Savage" an "explosive" track.
 Commercially, the song peaked at number two on the Gaon Digital Chart and became their second top-five single in South Korea.
 On October 15, ten days after release, at 1:30 p.m.
-KST, Instiz's iChart, announced Aespa's first perfect all-kill, as "Savage" had reached number one on the real-time, daily, and weekly components of the domestic charts — iChart, Melon, Genie, FLO, Bugs!, and Vibe — becoming the first "fourth generation" K-pop act to do so.
+KST, Instizs iChart, announced Aespa's first perfect all-kill, as "Savage" had reached number one on the real-time, daily, and weekly components of the domestic charts — iChart, Melon, Genie, FLO, Bugs!, and Vibe — becoming the first "fourth generation" K-pop act to do so.
 The song won eight music show awards including three non-consecutive wins on Inkigayo that led to receiving the "triple crown" award.
 Savage debuted atop the Gaon Album Chart and also marked Aespa's first entry on the US Billboard 200 at number 20, making Aespa the highest charting K-pop rookie girl group to appear on the latter chart.
 Savage has sold a total of 788,959 copies and held the record for the highest-selling debut album by an SM Entertainment act, until it was surpassed by NCT DoJaeJung's Perfume in May 2023.